seidelj/jeopardy_scrape/README.md

 jeopardy_scrape
 ===============

 Scrapes the j-archive using a the django framework.
+While it imposes a decent ammount of overhead, Django's ORM is very nice to work with.

 You'll need to have knowledge of setting up a django project. https://www.djangoproject.com/